aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/introduction/aspose-cells-object-model/_index.md

 |**Hyperlinks & Hyperlink objects**|
 | :- |
 |![todo:image_alt_text](aspose-cells-object-model_7.png)|
 A Hyperlink object represents a hyperlink in the worksheet.
-Developers can set hyperlink address and other related properties using Hyperlink object.
+Developers can set the hyperlink address and other related properties using a Hyperlink object.

 ## **PictureCollection/Picture**